Should Investors Worry About I - GuruFocus.com

 Investors may be concerned when an insider sells shares.
 It could be a sign that insiders are turning bearish on the stock of their own company.
 Insiders have a unique advantage in determining the value of their company, so when they begin selling, investors pay attention.
-Let’s take a look at this insider sell to see if Informatica Inc deserves some skepticism from investors.
+Let’s take a look at this insider sell to see if Integer Holdings Corp deserves some skepticism from investors.

-Over the past year, Eric Brown has sold 72373 shares in total.
+Over the past year, Jennifer Bolt has sold 1000 shares in total.

-This means that Eric Brown has been selling their company’s stock over a longer term.
-This could actually be a positive sign for the stock, contrary to expectations.
-When insiders sell frequently, it could be because their company issues a lot of stock options to pay executives.
-The executives will then sell some of the new shares for cash.
-Of course, it is also possible that the selling was due to insiders becoming more bearish on the stock.
-Investors should be cautious when evaluating insider selling.
+In other words, the recent sell was the only time that Jennifer Bolt sold shares over the past year.
+It is possible that they have recently changed their mind about the stock due to some unfavorable development.

 Insider trends